Archive for the 'Life Coach Training' Category

 So if you want to keep in touch with people you meet through social networking for a long time, make sure you promote your newsletter!
 Promote it in your profile, link to it from your signature, post a link to it from your “About” page, etc. The more visible you make your newsletter, the more people will get on your list, and the more people you will be able to keep in touch with even if you stop using some social networking groups.

-For more help with getting clients from social networking, join me for the How To Create Social Networking Plan That Gets You Clients Teleseminar at http://www.marketingsalad.com/social-networking.html
+For more help with getting clients from social networking, join me for the How To Create Social Networking Plan That Gets You Clients Teleseminar at https://www.marketingsalad.com/social-networking.html

 Biana Babinsky

 About Biana: Biana Babinsky is the online business expert and author who teaches coaches, consultants and other business owners how to use social networking to get clients.
 Join her for the How To Create Social Networking Plan That Gets You Clients Teleseminar to discover how to use social networking to get newsletter subscribers and clients for your business.
-You can learn more and register at http://www.marketingsalad.com/social-networking.html
+You can learn more and register at https://www.marketingsalad.com/social-networking.html

 Use Your Newsletter To Get Clients